-For high volume load tests, Loadmill uses real browser sessions to test your application/web server.
-This requires that you allow CORS in your server code (just for us - no third parties need to be allowed).
+For high volume load tests, uses real browser sessions to test your application/web server.
+This requires that you allow in your server code (just for us - no third parties need to be allowed).

-Express users don't need to copy this example, simply use our npm module: express-loadmill
+Express users don't need to copy this example, simply use our npm module:

 var app = require("express")();